SeanQQQQ/isc2chapter_my/contribution/index.md

 ## How to Contribute
 If you would like to contribute further.
 It is always welcome to submit a pull request via GitHub ([Learn about pull request here](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests)).
 Once you have submitted your pull request, our team will work closely to cehck if the changes are making sense, and we will merge the pull request if the changes are good enough.

+If you are not familiar with creating content via Vitepress, you may also create an issue via GitHub ([Learn about create issue here](https://docs.github.com/en/issues/tracking-your-work-with-issues/using-issues/creating-an-issue)), the technical team will assist to get it done.

 ## What I can contribute
 You can contribute to any content, this including, but not limited to:
 - Newsletter